yodaddyp/z-index-manager/README.md

 By default z-indexes are set by multiples of 5 (with the exception of `z-index-top` and `z-index-bottom`), but you can override this value by updating the `$z-index-buffer` variable.

 ## Examples
 Examples stored in `/examples` directory.
-Run `npm example` in the project route.
+Run `npm test` in the project route.

 ## Inspiration
 Inspired by the frustration that comes with working with the endless plugins that contain stooopidly high z-indexes, and this article on [Sitepoint](http://www.sitepoint.com/better-solution-managing-z-index-sass).